 Clatter is a coffee shop and social space in Frostburg, Maryland.
-We serve specialty coffee, espresso, tea and other drinks, as well as a satisfying food menu in a welcoming space.
+We serve specialty coffee, espresso, tea and other drinks, as well as a satisfying, food menu in a welcoming environment.

-Please explore our menu below, or use the tabs above.
+Scroll down for menu or use the tabs above.

 A double shot of espresso.

 Equal parts espresso and steamed milk in a 4 oz. rocks glass.

 Double shot of espresso and 4 oz. of velvety micro-foamed milk.